cmu-rss-lab/rosdiscover-evaluation/README.rst

 Most images that are needed to analyze and/or reproduce bugs have require the same steps to install all required content.
 Therefore, we use a generic Dockerfile (located in :code:`docker/Dockerfile`) that can be parameterized to construct a replication environment for historic versions of ROS systems.
 This has the advantage that it the specification of what is installed for each project version is very small and structured systematically.
-Furthermore, since many versions will share previous installation steps, the Docker automatically reuses existing layers, which reduces the image build time and the required storage for the resulting images.
+Furthermore, since many versions will share identical installation steps, Docker automatically reuses existing layers, which reduces the image build time and the required storage for the resulting images.

-The Dockerfile uses the docker image of the corresponding ROS version (e.g., indigo, kinetic, melodic) as a parent, installs common tools to interact with Docker containers, such as VNC, build tools for Python and ROS, and common libraries.
+The Dockerfile uses the Docker image of the corresponding ROS version (e.g., indigo, kinetic, melodic) as a parent, installs common tools to interact with Docker containers, such as VNC, build tools for Python and ROS, and common libraries.
 Then it installs the dependencies specified in the experiment config.
 Finally, it compiles the source code of the project.

-To customize the build process, the Dockerfile is configured to execute optional preinstall, prebuild, and/or postbuild scripts located in the docker folder of the corresponding experiment:
+To customize the build process, the Dockerfile is configured to execute optional preinstall, prebuild, and/or postbuild scripts located in the Docker folder of the corresponding experiment:

 * The preinstall script (preinstall.sh) is run before the ROS dependencies are installed and can be used to configure the python installation in cases in which the ROS dependencies do not install correctly.
 * The prebuild script (prebuild.sh) is directly before the project is compiled and can be user to install additional dependencies that cannot simply be installed as an apt-get package or ROS package (for example because it needs to be built from source or because it needs to be downloaded from a custom location).
 The prebuild script can also be used to perform small changes to the source code (for example if the current version has a compiler error that can be fixed very easily, or if the CMake.list is missing a dependencies).